hz-b/dt4acc/README.md

 1. Command Pattern

     At the heart of the architecture is the Command Pattern which is implemented in command.py.
     This pattern is used to encapsulate requests to update Process Variables (PVs) and decouple the update logic from the request handler.
     This pattern helps manage and execute the updates, events, and interactions between accelerator components and their corresponding PVs.
-* Key Features of Command Pattern:

-Encapsulates Update Logic: When a PV (e.g., Cm:set or im:I) is updated, command.py determines the appropriate action to process the update.
+        * Encapsulates Update Logic: When a PV (e.g., Cm:set or im:I) is updated, command.py determines the appropriate action to process the update.
 It triggers recalculations for twiss, orbit, and BPM results as needed.
-Supports Bulk and Individual Updates: The command pattern is flexible enough to support both individual PV updates and bulk updates, using the update() method.
+      * Supports Bulk and Individual Updates: The command pattern is flexible enough to support both individual PV updates and bulk updates, using the update() method.

 2. Dependency Injection